MegaMosquito/achatina/README.md

 (Optional.
 Not needed if you want to use some other camera service)

 All of these examples are also designed to make use of a camera, or a webcam.
 By default they try to use the local [restcam](https://github.com/MegaMosquito/achatina/tree/master/shared/restcam) shared service and it, in turn, uses the popular [fswebcam](https://github.com/fsphil/fswebcam) software to view the world through your camera.
 If image retrieval fails (e.g., if you don't have a camera attached) the raw original of the image above (before inferencing, and without any bounding boxes, labels, etc.) will be provided by the `restcam` service.
 The `restcam` service provides images in the form of an image file, suitable for embedding in an HTML document.
-So you can easilt replace the `restcam` service with another image source anywhere on your LAN or even out on the Internet.
+So you can easily replace the `restcam` service with another image source anywhere on your LAN or even out on the Internet.

+### Shared Service -- nvcsirestcam

+(Optional.
+Not needed if you want to use some other camera service)

+All of these examples are also designed to make use of a camera, or a webcam.
+For NVIDIA Jetson machines with MIPI CSI cameras, we can use [nvcsirestcam](https://github.com/MegaMosquito/achatina/tree/master/shared/nvcsirestcam) shared service.
+Similar to `restcam`, the `nvcsirestcam` service provides images in the form of an image file, suitable for embedding in an HTML document.
+So you can easily replace the `nvcsirestcam` service with another image source anywhere on your LAN or even out on the Internet.

 ### Shared Service -- mqtt